mc611/Signal_Processing/README.md

 ### Signal_Processing
-#### This is used for course BME790 signal processing and mathematics 2019 Spring
+#### This is used for course BME790 signal processing and application mathematics 2019 Spring
 #### Based on Matlab